godotengine/godot-docs/classes/class_physicsdirectspacestate.rst

 - :ref:`Dictionary<class_Dictionary>` **get_rest_info** **(** :ref:`PhysicsShapeQueryParameters<class_PhysicsShapeQueryParameters>` shape **)**

 Checks the intersections of a shape, given through a :ref:`PhysicsShapeQueryParameters<class_PhysicsShapeQueryParameters>` object, against the space.
-If it collides with more than a shape, the nearest one is selected.
+If it collides with more than one shape, the nearest one is selected.
 The returned object is a dictionary containing the following fields:

 ``collider_id``: The colliding object's ID.